These are the east London spots you won’t wanna miss

-Whether you’re after a cheap eat that won’t break the bank, a special occasion meal to remember featuring some serious cooking, or just good, honest, comforting food that’ll leave you feeling happy (and most importantly, full), these are the best restaurants in Shoreditch.
+With so many options, it can be overwhelming to choose where to eat.
+That’s why we’ve narrowed down the best restaurants in Shoreditch to suit every occasion, whether you’re after a cheap eat that won’t break the bank, a special occasion meal to remember featuring some serious cooking, or just good, honest, comforting food that’ll leave you feeling happy (and most importantly, full).

 Smokestak